nextthingco/docs/Gadget-docs/source/includes/_build.md

 ### 4. Add Service

-Containers that run from **onboot** start, stop and then exit when done.
-The Blink container goes under **services** which will loop and not exit until we tell it to.
+Containers that run from **onboot** like the "hello world: ecample, start, stop and then exit when done.
+The Blink container gets added as a **services** which will loop and not exit until we tell it to.
 To learn more about the configurations of gadget.yml head over to the [Configuring Gadget.yml](http://ntc-docs-unstable.surge.sh/gadget.html#configuring-gadget-yml) section.

 ```
 gadget add service blink